wescale/k8s-advanced-training/Correction/Authent & Authorisation/exercice 2/README.md

 ```sh
 $ kubectl --user=<user@wescale.fr> get nodes
 ```
 - Now we can see that the user is getting authenticated, now it needs authorization.
-For that, we need to create a cluster role that can do everything in all k8s ressources.
+For that, we need to create a cluster role that can do everything in all k8s resources.

 ```sh
 $ kubectl create -f clusterRole.yml